postiffm/usfmparse/README.md

 I have somehow messed up test48.
 It is not passing, because of a problem with paragraph characters.
 Can you help me figure out what I have done wrong?

 ## Bug 28
-Test49 is failing because the book name is incorrect.
+test49 is failing because the book name is incorrect.
 It should be 'Gen.' but instead it is 'e'.
 Can you fix this?
+It happens because the parser is seeing the \ide marker and it thinks it is \id e (like \id Gen)

+# To Do
+I need to write a program to walk and check for unclosed markers.